grilled-swampert/honors-minors-application/README.md

 # Minors-Honors Application

-Welcome to the **Minors-Honors Application** repository!
-This platform streamlines the process for students enrolling in minors and honors courses, allowing for efficient course management and allocation based on student preferences.
+This application streamlines the process for students enrolling in minors and honors courses, allowing for efficient course management and allocation based on student preferences.

 ## Features